Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 Fig 2 Liposome and Lipid nanoparticle

-Figure 2 : Schematic representation of various vesicle size and lamellarity system: Small unilamellar vesicles (SUV) are less than 100 nm in diameter; large unilamellar vesicles (LUV) are between 100 and 1000 nm; and giant unilamellar vesicles (GUV) are larger than 1 micron.
+Figure 2 : Schematic representation of various vesicle size and lamellarity systems: Small unilamellar vesicles (SUV) are less than 100 nm in diameter; large unilamellar vesicles (LUV) are between 100 and 1000 nm; and giant unilamellar vesicles (GUV) are larger than 1 micron.
 Multilamellar vesicles have many membrane layers, and multivesicular vesicles encapsulate smaller vesicles.
 [3]

 The structure (particle shape and shell nature) of liposomes allows researchers to trap certain molecules inside it.
 As an example, it is possible to trap a drug inside a liposome, and thus control its release in a specific area of the body.
-The next section of the review will introduce you to how liposomes and lipid nanoparticles can be employed for drug delivery application.
+The next section of the review will introduce you to how liposomes and lipid nanoparticles can be employed for drug delivery applications.

 Liposome technology: What are liposomes used for?